vaib-dev/Courses/11-linkedin/2-networking.md

 2. You can introduce yourself.
 Let other members know you are new to the group and share a little bit about why you are there.

 ### Nurture Your Network
+By the word nurture I mean taking care of your relationship with connections.
 Adding people to your network won’t help you build a relationship with them.
 You need to engage with them regularly.
 Here’s how:

 **1. Interact**:
  1. Provide status updates on a regular basis.
 It keeps you visible to the people in your brand community.

  2. Like and comment on LinkedIn posts that you think are valuable, and share the posts with your connections and other groups you belong to.